swkeever/uad-apollo-monitor/README.md

 ## Configuration

-By default, Apollo Monitor checks every 5 minutes.
+By default, UAD Apollo Monitor checks every 5 minutes.
 To change this:

 1. Edit `com.apollo.monitor.plist`
 2. Change the `StartInterval` value (in seconds)